Jonathan-Rop/Data-Axe/README.md

 # Data-Axe

-Review to understand Langhraph as an execution model in creating The Data-Axe
+Review to understand Langraph as an execution model in creating The Data-Axe Company values and documentation